 GeneCards Summary for AGXT2 Gene

 AGXT2 (Alanine--Glyoxylate Aminotransferase 2) is a Protein Coding gene.
-Among its related pathways are Metabolism and Valine, leucine and isoleucine degradation.
+Among its related pathways are Alanine, aspartate and glutamate metabolism and Sulfur amino acid metabolism.
 GO annotations related to this gene include pyridoxal phosphate binding and alanine-glyoxylate transaminase activity.
 An important paralog of this gene is ETNPPL.